apecloud/kubeblocks/docs/user_docs/maintenance/cross-k8s-deployment/cross-k8s-deployment.md

    cilium clustermesh status —wait —context k8s-3
    ```

-4. (Optional) Check the status of the tunnels between cluster by using the ciliun-dbg tool.
+4. (Optional) Check the status of the tunnels between cluster by using the cilium-dbg tool.
 Refer to [the official doc](https://docs.cilium.io/en/stable/cmdref/cilium-dbg/) for details.

    ```bash
    cilium-dbg bpf tunnel list